 The company has drawn up detailed work descriptions and instructions for financial reporting.
 The reliability of financial reporting is supported by the principle that the company’s business accounting is always periodised and kept up to date at fair value and that the figures contained in it match the investment category ledger systems used as ledgers and the data warehouse used in reporting.

 In drawing up the financial statements, the payroll of the insured is an estimated amount.
-This is reflected in the company’s premium income and the amount of technical provisions, but hardly affects the company’s result.
+This is reflected in the company’s premium income and in the amount of technical provisions, but has little effect on the company’s result.

 Operational risks connected with Varma’s financial reporting are charted on a regular basis.
 The potential impacts and likelihood of identified risks are assessed on a risk-specific basis.